Sequential generation of Polynomial Invariants and N-body non-local correlations: Introduction

 Luque and Thibon \cite{luqu03, luqu06} have used classical invariant theory to obtain unitary polynomial invariants for four qubit systems.
 The invariants got geometrical meaning in the work of Levay \cite{leva05,leva06} .
 Other interesting efforts to calculate the polynomial invariants of four and more qubits include refs. \cite {wong01,leif04,oste06,luqu07,zoko09,dli09,shar101,shar102,vieh11,xli12, shar12,elts12,xli13}.
+More recently, algebraic geometry and invariant theory have been used to investigate the entanglement classes of four qubit states \cite{holw14}, and relationship between invariants for qubits and invariants for spinors has been discussed in ref. \cite{leva15}.
 Usual approach is to look for all the polynomial invariants for a given number of qubits.
 As the number of local unitary invariants grows exponentially with the number of constituent subsystems, it becomes a formidable task to identify physically meaningful invariants out of a maze of invariants.
 Using our process, one can focus on construction of invariants that detect and quantify a specific property of a multipartite system and the constituent subsystems in a quantum state.
 In particular, the polynomial invariants that have physical interpretation in terms of entanglement are of great interest as these may be used to quantify the entanglement resource content of a pure state.
 It is known that local unitaries cannot link a state on which a given polynomial invariant is non-zero to another state on which the value of same invariant is null.
-Selective sequential generation of polynomial invariants, proposed in this letter, makes it possible to group together states with a specific type of entanglement.
+Selective sequential generation of polynomial invariants, proposed in this article, makes it possible to group together states with a specific type of entanglement.